Analysis and mitigation of residual exchange coupling in linear spin qubit arrays: Double quantum dot with always-on exchange

 We have shown that one-shot single-qubit gates of type $IX$, $XI$, $IY$ or $YI$ cannot be ideally implemented with residual exchange.
 Although a sequence including ideal $z$-rotations could mitigate residual $ZZ$ terms, note that $IZ$ and $ZI$ rotations are obtained by incorporating the respective phase into the drive and thus leaves the residual $ZZ$ term after the sequence (see Appendix~\ref{App:DQD-mitigate-1Q} for more details).
 However, when applying $U_2(\tau_{IY})$ twice in a row (see Eq.~\eqref{Eq:App:IYIYgeneral} for full time evolution) and choosing the residual exchange for the second shot equal to the first one $\tilde{J} = J$, but driving with a $\pi$-phase shift for the second unitary, such that $\tilde{B}_{y,2}^R = - B_{y,2}^R$, we can write

 with $n, \tilde{n} \in \mathbb{Z}$.
 If $J=B_{y,2}^R$ the $II$ term disappears and the remaining $ZX$ term can be used to compose $IY=(ZZ)(ZX) = e^{i\varphi} U_0(\tau_{ZZ}) \tilde{U}_2(\tilde{\tau}_{IY}) U_2(\tau_{IY})$ up to a global phase $\varphi$ using $U_0$ as described in Sec.~\ref{Subsec:DQD-nodrive}.
 The same procedure is possible with different combinations of phases $\phi_1$ and $\phi_2$.
-To demonstrate the validity for this application we calculate and compare the infidelity of a single drive as in Eq.~\eqref{Eq:DQD-IY} for driving amplitudes $B_{y,2}^R= 10$, $100$ MHz and the $ZX$ composed as in Eq.~\eqref{Eq:DQD-IYIYmain} for increasing exchange value (with $B_{y,2}^R = J$) in Fig.~\ref{fig:DQDfid}.
+To demonstrate the validity for this application we calculate and compare the numerical infidelity of a single drive as in Eq.~\eqref{Eq:DQD-IY} for driving amplitudes $B_{y,2}^R= 10$, $100$ MHz (blue) and the $ZX$ composed as in Eq.~\eqref{Eq:DQD-IYIYmain} (red) for increasing exchange value (with $B_{y,2}^R = J$) in Fig.~\ref{fig:DQDfid}.
 The upper plot shows the corresponding driving times.
-The light colored lines represent the numerical result without noise, while the dark colors show the performance in the presence of quasi-static Gaussian charge noise on the exchange value $J$ with standard deviation $\sigma_J = 0.01 J$.
-We find that in this case despite the longer driving time, the mitigation technique composing a $ZX$ gate performs better than the single drive with low driving amplitude $B_{y,2}^R$.
-The overall slope is explained due to corrections of the RWA ($J\ll \Delta B_z$), and the constant offset for the noisy $ZX$ case (gray dashed line) is determined by the ratio $\sigma_J /J$ as discussed in Appendix~\ref{Sec:DQDnoise}.
+The light colored lines represent the numerical result without noise, while the dark colors show the performance in the presence of quasi-static Gaussian charge noise on the exchange value $J$ with standard deviation $\sigma_J = 0.01 J$.The flattening of the dark blue curve towards low exchange values is explained by corrections due to the RWA ($J\ll \Delta B_z$), and the constant offset for the noisy $ZX$ case (gray dashed line) is determined by the ratio $\sigma_J /J$ as discussed in Appendix~\ref{Sec:DQDnoise}.
+The slope of the blue curves is well described by the analytic expression in Eq.~\eqref{Eq:IYfidbound}.
+The slope of the red curves, however, arise due to corrections to the RWA used to obtain Eq.~\eqref{eq:doubledot-1Qgate}.
+We find that despite the longer driving time, the mitigation technique composing a $ZX$ gate performs better than the single drive with low driving amplitude $B_{y,2}^R$.
+Further calculations indicate that if including fluctuations of the drive amplitude due to charge noise, this advantage is still present.

 Note that in gate set tomography (GST) usually $X$ and $Y$ gates refer to a $\pi/2$ rotation, i.e. $IX_{\pi/2} = \exp(i \sigma_x \pi / 4) = (IX + II)/\sqrt{2}$ and $IY_{\pi/2} = \exp(i \sigma_y \pi / 4) = (IY + II)/\sqrt{2}$.
 To obtain the respective gates one can adapt the values of $J$, $\Delta B_{y}$ and $E_y$ such that a certain part of the identity $II$ remains in the Hamiltonian.
 As an explicit example we can obtain $IY_{\pi/2}=(ZZ)(ZX+ZZ)/\sqrt{2} = e^{i\varphi} U_0(\tau_{ZZ}) \tilde{U}_2(\tilde{\tau}) U_2(\tau)$ with global phase $\varphi$, where $\tilde{\tau} = \tau = 4(\arccot(B_2/\Omega_2) + n \pi)/\Omega_2$, $n\in \mathbb{Z}$, and $\tilde{J}=J$, $\tilde{B}_y=B_y$, and $J=\sqrt{2} B_y$.